Essential Steps for Sheltering in Place

 Shelter-in-Place

-In a perfect world, we would all be at home when and if a shelter-in-place order comes down.
+In a perfect world, we would all be at home when and if a shelter-in-place order is issued.
 There is a big chance you and members of your family won't be at home or even somewhere inside.
-So what do we do then?
+So, what do we do then?

 If Outside

 If you're outside when a shelter-in-place order is issued, you should get inside as quickly as possible.
-If you're not near home, pick a public building if possible.
-Be aware that in some places, performing what is deemed as non-essential tasks outside during this time may be considered a misdemeanor.
-Actual enforcement may vary.
+If you're not near home, consider seeking shelter in a designated safe public building, if available.
+Be aware that local regulations vary— in some areas, leaving your shelter for non-essential activities during this time may be considered a misdemeanor.

 If Driving